-General parameters for applicant and project eligibility are set by the grant program appropriation, which specifies funding for “history programs and projects operated or conducted by or through local, county, regional or other historical or cultural organizations; or for activities to preserve significant historic and cultural resources.”
+The grant program appropriation sets the general parameters for applicant and project eligibility.
+The appropriation specifies funding for, history programs and projects operated or conducted by or through local, county, regional or other historical or cultural organizations; or for activities to preserve significant historic and cultural resources.

 Grant projects must be ready to begin once the grant is awarded.
 This includes applicable permissions from the grantee’s board or governing entity.

 Nonprofit/nongovernmental organizations recognized by the Internal Revenue Service as 501(c)(3) are eligible applicants.
 The Minnesota Historical Society grant records must document each applicant’s eligibility for the grant program.
 It is the sole responsibility of the applicant to prove it is eligible.
 Failure to provide sufficient documentation of 501(c)(3) status will render a nonprofit applicant ineligible.

 Please note that only those churches, synagogues, mosques, etc. (hereafter ‘churches’), recognized with formal 501(c)(3) status by the Internal Revenue Service (IRS) are considered eligible applicants.

 Some churches may be subordinate to a central church, such as a council, diocese or a synod.
 The IRS allows for Group Exemptions in IRS Publication 4573.
 According to this publication, any church acting as a central organization must possess 501(c)(3) status.
 Any church wishing to apply for Minnesota Historical & Cultural Heritage Grants as a subordinate organization must:

 Submit a copy of the Group Exemption letter.

 Provide the Federal Employer Identification Number of the central organization, and, if available, the Federal Employer Identification Number of the subordinate (applicant) organization.